html2rss/html2rss/README.md

 </details>

-## Adding an `<enclosure>` to an item
+## Adding an `<enclosure>` tag to an item

-An enclosure can be 'anything', e.g. a image, audio or video file..
+An enclosure can be 'anything', e.g. a image, audio or video file.

 The `enclosure` selector needs to return a URL of the content to enclose.
 If the extracted URL is relative, it will be converted to an absolute one using the channel's URL as base.